"I thoroughly enjoyed this exercise... it really helped me work out the kinks in a character I've been struggling with." -- Workshop participant.

 So many of us draft beautiful literature which is then left to gather dust.
 Make sure you're one of the great few keeping your literature alive through the power of publishing, the magic of networking and more!

-Feel free to email firstname.lastname@example.org if you have any questions, including queries regarding AQA and Arts Award accreditations, publishing and marketing support, or other programmes and services.
+Feel free to email firstname.lastname@example.org if you have any questions, including queries regarding AQA and Arts Award accreditations, publishing and marketing support, or other writing services.